sallu93/Estimation-of-House-prices-in-Iowa-Machine-Learning-/README.md

 #  Prediction of House prices in Ames, Iowa using Machine Learning

 Used Machine learning on WEKA to determine the best predictive model for house sale prices in Iowa using a historical database of the sales prices of houses in Ames, Iowa.

--> Analyzed sales prices of houses in Ames, Iowa from 2006-2010 using a machine learning software called WEKA.
+- Analyzed sales prices of houses in Ames, Iowa from 2006-2010 using a machine learning software called WEKA.

--> Found a model to predict the house prices based on attributes describing the property.
+- Found a model to predict the house prices based on attributes describing the property.

--> Carried out data preprocessing - handling missing values, irrelevant attributes and skewed attributes.
+- Carried out data preprocessing - handling missing values, irrelevant attributes and skewed attributes.

+## Other Info

--> For a detailed report of the whole project please view the file "Project Report.pdf"
+- For a detailed report of the whole project, please view the file "Project Report.pdf".

-Source of data: Kaggle
+- Source of data: Kaggle.

-Software used in the project: WEKA
+- Software used in the project: WEKA.

-Other Contributors: Amy Rettig, Chaitali Bonke, Swati Kohli and Tapan Patel.
+- Other Contributors: Amy Rettig, Chaitali Bonke, Swati Kohli and Tapan Patel.